Create and configure an Azure Kubernetes Services (AKS) cluster to use virtual nodes in the Azure portal

-This article shows you how to create and configure the virtual network resources and an AKS cluster with virtual nodes enabled.
+This article shows you how to use the Azure portal to create and configure the virtual network resources and an AKS cluster with virtual nodes enabled.

 Before you begin

 Virtual nodes enable network communication between pods that run in Azure Container Instances (ACI) and the AKS cluster.
 To provide this communication, a virtual network subnet is created and delegated permissions are assigned.
-Virtual nodes only work with AKS clusters created using advanced networking.
-By default, AKS clusters are created with basic networking.
+Virtual nodes only work with AKS clusters created using advanced networking (Azure CNI).
+By default, AKS clusters are created with basic networking (kubenet).
 This article shows you how to create a virtual network and subnets, then deploy an AKS cluster that uses advanced networking.

 If you have not previously used ACI, register the service provider with your subscription.
 You can check the status of the ACI provider registration using the az provider list command, as shown in the following example: